abgeana/cv-md5-collisions/README.md

 ##### 3.1.2.
 Craft the collision prefix

-The collision prefix is directly fed to the `poc_no.sh` script which computes the **UniColl* blocks.
+The collision prefix is directly fed to the `poc_no.sh` script which computes the **UniColl** blocks.

-If part 1 is being generated, then the collision prefix starts with the aforementioned PDF prefix.
+If part 1 is being generated, then the collision prefix starts with the aforementioned PDF prefix appended with the common JFIF segments SOI and APP0.
 Otherwise, the collision prefix for all other parts is (TODO which file from the previous part).

+The next step is to append a comment section which pads the previous data to a length of 7 mod 64.
+The reason for 7 is that, after appending the beginning of yet another comment section, the MSB byte of the `uint16_t` length field will be on position 10 of the collision block.

+Lastly, the starting sequence of a comment section is added, meaning bytes `0xff, 0xfe, 0x01, 0x00`.